Air Corporate

 6. Submit the Application

-The complete application package, including dependent visa application form and all supporting documents, can be submitted either by post or in person to the Hong Kong Immigration Department.
+The complete application package, including a dependent visa application form and all supporting documents, can be submitted either by post or in person to the Hong Kong Immigration Department.

 Application Fee